cvisionai/tator/doc/setup_tator/cluster.rst

 Set the docker values in values.yaml
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Set ``dockerRegistry`` to the registry you plan to use.
+* Set :term:`dockerRegistry` to the registry you plan to use.
 For the default case, this will be the node name and port where you set up the docker registry.
 For instance, ``mydockernode:5000``.
-* Set ``dockerUsername`` and ``dockerPassword`` to the credentials for that registry.
+* Set :term:`dockerUsername` and :term:`dockerPassword` to the credentials for that registry.
 These can be left blank if you did not set them when creating the local docker registry.

 Configure the docker daemon
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^